Italian Cats

 • Persian cats may also require occasional baths to keep their coats clean and shiny.

-The origins of the Maltese cat are somewhat uncertain, but it is believed that the breed originated in the Central Mediterranean, possibly on the island of Malta, hence the name “Maltese.”
+Though their origins remain shrouded in mystery, Maltese cats reportedly originated in the Central Mediterranean, possibly on the island of Malta, hence the name “Maltese.”

-In Italian, a Maltese (Italian: [malˈteːze]) is any primarily, gray or blue cat who is of indeterminate breed
+However, this reflects a cultural association rather than a reflection of the breed’s national origin.
+In Italian, a Maltese (Italian: [malˈteːze]) is any primarily, gray or blue cat who is of indeterminate breed.

 Origin and History of Maltese Cats: